Snownee/Lychee/docs/docs/recipe.md

 ??? example

-	Prevent player from carving pumpkins:
+	Prevent player from carving pumpkins.
+Here the `prevent_default` means do not consume the shears.

 	```json
 	{